Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 • Lifestyle adjustments: Avoid sudden posture changes; rise slowly from lying or sitting positions.

-• Dietary measures: Increase salt intake moderately if approved by a healthcare provider; stay well hydrated.
+• Dietary measures: Stay well hydrated; increase salt intake only if approved by a healthcare provider.

 • Mild exercise: Regular movement improves circulation and autonomic nervous system stability.

-• Medical review: Evaluate medications that might worsen hypotension; adjust dosages if needed.
+• Medical review: Evaluate medications that might worsen hypotension, sedation, or dizziness; adjust dosages if needed.

-• Synthetic hormone management: Consult physicians about switching types or doses if using hormonal therapies causing severe symptoms.
+• Synthetic hormone management: Consult physicians about switching types, timing, or doses if hormonal therapies are causing severe symptoms.

-For persistent or severe cases where quality of life suffers significantly due to dizziness episodes linked directly with hormonal cycles or treatments, specialized care involving endocrinologists or neurologists may be necessary for more tailored interventions.
+For persistent or severe cases where quality of life suffers significantly due to dizziness episodes linked directly with hormonal cycles or treatments, specialized care involving gynecologists, endocrinologists, neurologists, or vestibular specialists may be necessary for more tailored interventions.

 The Importance of Monitoring Symptoms Over Time